radio-astro/casa/pipeline-feature-sessions/doc/ways_to_run_the_pipeline.md

 ## Creating and running Pipeline tasks, bypassing CASA task interface
-At the lowest level of abstraction, we can bypass the CASA Pipeline Task interface, and work directly within CASA / Python, by instantiating Pipeline Task Inputs object, using it to instantiate a Pipeline Task object, and then running its 'execute' method to get the task result, as shown in this example (assumed to run in a directory where the Pipeline has already been partly run, i.e. a context already exists):
+At the lowest level of abstraction, we can bypass the CASA Pipeline Task interface, and work directly within CASA / Python, by instantiating a Pipeline InputsContainer object for the Pipeline Task, using it to instantiate a Pipeline Task object, and then running its 'execute' method to get the task result, as shown in this example (assumed to run in a directory where the Pipeline has already been partly run, i.e. a context already exists):
 ```